 If you want a great quality mid-layer that is comfortable, durable, long-lasting, and of course warm (800 fill power goose down insulation), there is nothing better than the Mountain Hardwear Ghost Whisperer Down Jacket.
 It weighs only 8 ounces and one of the lightest one you may get.
 Not only that, it gets super compact and zips up into its pocket.

-This wind and water resistant women’s jacket boasts an Alpine fit that can be conveniently layered under your outer jacket.
-The elastic cuffs are practical for making you warm yet comfortable to wear at the same time.
+This wind and water resistant lightweight down jacket for women boasts an Alpine fit that can be conveniently layered under your outer jacket.
+The elastic cuffs are practical for keeping your core warm yet comfortable to wear at the same time.

 With its comfortable zippered side pockets, this versatile mid-layer jacket can be used in different weather conditions, and you can even zip it up to compress in and use it as a pillow!
 Taking about versatility and practicality!